 - Small-group leaders for case sessions correlating clinical symptoms with neuroanatomy

-Medical students routinely evaluate resident teaching, and the Neurology resident who achieves the best overall assessment from clerkship students during the year will receive an award at the annual end-of-year department party.
+Medical students routinely evaluate resident teaching, and the Neurology resident who achieves the best overall assessment from clerkship students during the year will receive the Robert H. Watson Resident Teacher of the Year Award at the annual end-of-year department party.

 Teaching of residents and interns from other departments